Grade Level: 5 (4-6)

-SummaryStudents embark on a scavenger hunt around the school looking for indoor air pollution and mapping source locations.
+SummaryStudents embark on a scavenger hunt around their school looking for indoor air pollution and mapping source locations.

 Engineers research indoor air quality to identify and characterize the health risks associated with exposures to indoor air pollutants, individually and in combination.
 Once identified, engineers work to design technologies that improve indoor air quality.
 This might include designing better air filters, improving HVAC circulation in a new building design, making sure parking lot emissions do not enter a building's fresh-air intake, and designing materials that do not produce off-gases or pollutants.